Scared by FTX? Move your crypto off an exchange

 1. First, create the non-custodial wallet.

-Use either MEW wallet app or Enkrypt web3 browser extension, depending on whether you prefer to manage your crypto on your phone or PC.
+Use either MEW Mobile app or Enkrypt web3 browser extension, depending on whether you prefer to manage your crypto on your phone or PC.
 If most of your crypto is NOT Ethereum-based, then Enkrypt might be a better choice because it already supports multiple chains, with more being added all the time.

 See these guides: